-We strive to maintain an inclusive environment for all our people, regardless of age, gender, race, disability, religious belief, sexual orientation, gender identity and expression, marital status, HIV status and socio-economic background.
+You’ll enjoy the freedom to be yourself at Baker McKenzie, regardless of age, gender, race, disability, religious belief, sexual orientation, gender identity and expression, marital status, HIV status and socio-economic background.

-We believe we have a duty to minimise the negative impact of our business on the environment and have implemented a number of initiatives to reduce our carbon footprint.
-These include eliminating GM products, maintaining an extensive recycling scheme and establishing a green roof which absorbs rainwater and creates a habitat for wildlife, including the rare Black Redstart.
+We have implemented a number of initiatives to reduce our carbon footprint, including establishing a green roof at our London office which absorbs rainwater and creates a habitat for all kinds of wildlife.